-In this brochure, you will learn about Te Kura Umanga | UC Business School and what business subjects you can study like accounting, finance, marketing, economics, and management.

-You will also see subjects as diverse as business analytics, business sustainability, and innovation that you can study at UC.
+In this brochure, you will learn about Te Kura Umanga UC Business School and what business subjects you can study like accounting, finance, marketing, economics, and management.
+You will also see subjects as diverse as business analytics, business sustainability, and innovation.